gdsc-umit/gdsc-umit/README.md

 ### Welcome to Developer Student Club - UMIT 🚀
 <hr>
-- 👯 We are open for collaborations!
+- 👯 We are open for collaborations!<br>
 - 💬 Ask us about anything TECHY